-Snap Dragon guitars are primarily focused with the traveling guitarist in mind.
-You may have heard the quirky song “United Breaks Guitars” where United Airline’s baggage handlers broke a traveling musician’s guitar.
+Snap Dragon guitars are primarily marketed toward the traveling guitarist.
+You may have heard the quirky song “United Breaks Guitars” where United Airlines’ baggage handlers broke a traveling musician’s guitar.
 If not, check out the video below.

 Essentially any guitar you bring on an aircraft with you that needs to be stowed as checked luggage runs a greater risk of being damaged.

 Although Snap Dragon’s guitars are mainly geared towards traveling musicians due to their small size, I also think they would be great to bring to a party, campfire, etc.